By the end of this section, students will be able to:

 4.2 Describe the relationship between sexual selection and sexual dimorphism

 4.4 Describe the hypothesized mechanisms of intersexual selection (sexy sons, good genes, handicap, and direct benefits hypotheses).

-When discussing and adaptations, we often focus on traits that help an organism survive – surviving cold winters, avoiding predators, obtaining food, etc. But what about traits that do not directly aid in survival?
+When discussing natural selection and adaptations, we often focus on traits that help an organism survive – surviving cold winters, avoiding predators, obtaining food, etc. But what about traits that do not directly aid in survival?
 Or better yet, what about traits that actually hinder survival?
-Picture the elaborate tail feathers of a peacock.
+Consider the elaborate train feathers of a peacock (Fig 4.1).
 These feathers, while visually stunning, make it nearly impossible for an individual to fly.
 Not only that, but these feathers also make it easier for a predator to spot a peacock from a distance and they can also be used by a predator to apprehend a peacock so it cannot escape.
 Rather than helping a peacock survive, their tail feathers actually make it more difficult to escape predation.
 So does such a trait evolve?